 Babies are born with a natural instinct to suckle.
-As well as making sure that they feed, it also provides feelings of comfort and security.
+As well as making sure that they feed, suckling also provides feelings of comfort and security.
 That’s why using a dummy can work really well to help calm and comfort a baby.

 When your baby is between six months and a year old, think about starting to reduce their dependency on the dummy.
 You can start by keeping dummies in the bedroom, and only offering them at sleep time.
-Once your baby’s a year old, stop using it altogether as overuse can affect speech as well as the way their teeth grow
+Once your baby’s a year old, stop using it altogether as overuse can affect speech as well as the way their teeth grow.

 - The Lullaby Trust: Factsheet on dummies